microsoft/semantic-kernel/python/DEV_SETUP.md

 - If necessary to further explain the logic a newline follows the first line and then the explanation is given.
 - The following three sections are optional, and if used should be separated by a single empty line.
 - Arguments are then specified after a header called `Args:`, with each argument being specified in the following format:
-    - `arg_name`: Explanation of the argument, arg_type is optional, as long as you are consistent.
+    - `arg_name`: Explanation of the argument.
     - if a longer explanation is needed for a argument, it should be placed on the next line, indented by 4 spaces.
-    - Default values do not have to be specified, they will be pulled from the definition.
+    - Type and default values do not have to be specified, they will be pulled from the definition.
 - Returns are specified after a header called `Returns:` or `Yields:`, with the return type and explanation of the return value.
 - Finally, a header for exceptions can be added, called `Raises:`, with each exception being specified in the following format:
     - `ExceptionType`: Explanation of the exception.